Saranath07/agentic-conversation-generator/README.md

 ## Project Overview

-The Agentic Conversation Generator is an advanced system I've developed that creates realistic, multi-turn conversations based on document content.
+The Agentic Conversation Generator is a system that creates realistic, multi-turn conversations based on document content.
 It leverages multiple specialized AI agents working together to generate natural-sounding questions and answers that reflect the information contained in provided documents.
 The system uses Pydantic AI to create structured, type-safe agents that collaborate effectively in a pipeline architecture.

 This project demonstrates how multiple AI agents can work together to perform complex tasks that require different specialized capabilities, creating human-like conversations that explore document content in a natural way.